mhf93/imgplyr/README.md

 Opens a folder browser to choose where P-key screenshots are saved.
 Default is **Pictures/IMGPLYR Screenshots**.

 ### Help / Shortcuts
-Opens a quick reference inside the app.
+Opens a quick reference inside the app with full documentation of all features and keyboard shortcuts.

 ---